THE COUNTY OF HUDSON

 employees assigned to a work schedule during those periods of work outside the regular

-work day, provided that nothing here shall be deemed to detract from or otherwise waive
+work day, provided that nothing here shall be deemed to detract from or otherwise waive the

 D. The County will undertake reasonable efforts, if necessary, to provide security